DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/multiple-browser-windows.md

 ## Switch between windows

-The [t.switchToWindow](../../reference/test-api/testcontroller/switchtowindow.md) method lets you switch between browser windows.
+The [t.switchToWindow](../../reference/test-api/testcontroller/switchtowindow.md) method allows you to switch between browser windows.

 This method takes a window descriptor as an argument: